 Our body goes through various sign and symptoms such as panic attacks, anxiety, depression, dizziness.
 These are a sign of imbalance within the nervous system called the Autonomic Nervous system.
-This system controls your everyday body funtion.
+This system controls your every day body functions.
 The well known sympathetic nervous system regulates the fight or flight.
-The opposite parasympathetics nervous system regulates rest and digest.
-Each of these system constantly regulating each other to keep the balance.
+The opposite parasympathetic nervous system regulates rest and digest.
+Each of these systems constantly regulating each other to keep the balance.
 If one system gets predominant, then you start experiencing different signs and symptoms.
-I have a common list of situations causing symptoms, and illness that will experience.
-Most people have a multiple combination of health conditions that are going on, so it will not always be clear as black and white.
-This list shall give you an example and if you have any of the following list and have questions about them, please contact our office at email@example.com for more information.
+I have a common list of situations causing symptoms, an illness that will experience.
+Most people have multiple combinations of health conditions that are going on, so it will not always be clear as black and white.
+This list shall give you an example and if you have any of the following lists and have questions about them, please contact our office at firstname.lastname@example.org for more information.

-People who have imbalances in these systems may have a clinic situation that may helped with Chiropractic.
-In our office we monitor these autonomic nervous systems and find a solution to create balance between to the two systems.
+People who have imbalances in these systems may have a clinic situation that may be helped with Chiropractic.
+In our office, we monitor these autonomic nervous systems and find a solution to create a balance between to the two systems.

 Under Normal Circumstances, the Sympathetic Nervous System promotes the ability to be active and the defense mechanism of fight or flight.

 Sympathetic Nervous System increases vigilance and arousal to quickly notice and respond to danger.